8 Ball Aitken

-8 Ball Aitken (born 9 June 1981) is an Australian singer, songwriter, and guitarist.
+Eightball Aitken (born 9 June 1981), known professionally as 8 Ball Aitken, is an Australian singer, songwriter, and guitarist.
 8 Ball plays blues, swamp-blues, swamp-rock, alternative country, and Americana music.
 He is notable for his fusion of Australian blues and country music.

 Aitken is the founder of the Mt Coot-tha Songwriters Festival.

 History

 At the 2008 Q Song Awards, Aitken won Blues and Roots Song of the Year for "Yellow Moon".
 At the same awards in 2009, "Outback Booty Call" won Country Song of the Year.

 Aitken's song "Cowboy Movie" was nominated for the Australian Blues & Roots Song of the Year at the APRA Music Awards of 2009.

 Aitken third studio album Rebel with a Cause was produced by Garth Porter.
 The album produced two top 10 country hits, "Cyclone Country" & "Hands on Top of the Wheel".

 In 2013, Aitken had a one song in the Australian Country Music Radio Charts with song "She's Going to Mexico, I'm Going to Jail".